sensorlab/vesna-spectrum-sensor/README.md

 ----------------------------------------------

-To compile and upload the OpenBLT bootloader to the node using OpenOCD and Olimex ARM-USB-OCD:
+To compile and upload the OpenBLT bootloader to the node using OpenOCD and Olimex ARM-USB-OCD.
+Note that you need the source of the OpenBLT bootloader v1.00.01 (available from http://feaser.com/openblt/doku.php - see Makefile for the required path to OpenBLT source tree)

     $ cd bootloader
     $ make upload

 Once the bootloader has been uploaded to the node, application can be reprogrammed remotely over TCP/IP:

     $ cd firmware
     $ LDSCRIPT=vesna_openblt.ld make spectrum-sensor.srec